derrick-yu1/4-Bit-CPU/README.md

 5. Instruction Register: Register that holds the instruction.
 It is positive edge triggered with two control pins
   - Li - Load the content from the bus into the instruction register
   - Ei - Output the content of the instruction register onto the bus
-6. Control Unit: It decodes the opcode from the instruction and controls all control pins of all modules.
+6. Controller: It decodes the opcode from the instruction and controls all control pins of all modules.
 It is negative edge triggered.
 7. Accumulator: Register that stores the result of an ALU operation.
 It is positive edge triggered with two control pins
   - La - Load content from the bus into the accumulator
   - Ea - Output the content of the accumulator onto the bus